GitKraken Client Documentation

 Prompt: This is what is sent to OpenAI.
 We have it pre-filled to hopefully get Open AI on the right track.
 However, you can enter whatever you want here and it will be sent when you click ✨.

-How to use in GKC
+How to use in GitKraken Client

 Once you have AI commit message generation enabled you will see ✨ sparkles ✨ in the commit message field.
 Stage your changes and click this button to get the AI magic started!

 Once the commit message has been generated, you can still fully edit the message before committing.
-You can also click the ✨to have OpenAI try again.
+You can also click the ✨ to have OpenAI try again.

 Be aware that using OpenAI/chatGPT has a cost.
 At the time of this writing, the maximum cost per request is about $0.02.
 OpenAI offers free trial accounts with $5.00 of credit to get started.